bscan-rbt/obsidian-backup/Deck Building TTRPG/Core Gameplay/Combat.md

+Updated ideas:
+- Damage always hits, but the effect may be mitigated
+- Spell effects will have to overcome the enemies resistance, spells can be stacked to weaken this
+- Armor negates damage up to its value per round,  armor penetration allows a portion of that armor to be ignored.
+Flanking attacks will reduce deal double damage to armor. e.g.: If a creature has 15 armor and an attack was rolled for 22 damage -- reduce the attack by 7 instead of 15
+- Resistances function the same as armor, but for specific damage types.
+Resistances are not reduced by flanking

 ##### Key Terms:

 - *Queue* - Each player and the DM has a Queue which is where they play their Action, Reaction, Triggered Strategy, and Consumable Cards.
 Cards will be cleared from the Queue at the end of the combat round unless otherwise specified.